Somali Women's Support

 Thursdays 10.30am – 4.00pm, Fridays 10.30am – 4.00pm

-Cost: Free for Centre members, membership costs £10 a year.
+Cost: Free for Centre members, membership costs £12 a year (£8 for renewals).
 New members are very welcome.

 At West Hampstead Women’s Centre we run a weekly drop-in session for Somali women run by a Somali worker.
 The Somali worker translates and advocates on the behalf of the Somali women with various organisations.
 She also helps Arabic speaking women.